Smothering (cooking): Description

 This method of food preparation involves using the Maillard reaction to "brown" the featured meat or vegetables and usually the aromatic "trinity" as well, then deglazing with stock or water and simmering the mixture over low heat for an extended period of time.
 It is often done in a cast-iron pot or Dutch oven, so the heat can be evenly applied and distributed.

 Meat

 A large variety of meats are "smothered" in South Louisiana cuisine, including both domestic animals and wild game.
 Domestic animals cooked in this fashion include chicken, domestic duck, pork, beef (including such organs as the liver), and domestic rabbit.
-Wild game commonly cooked in this fashion include squirrel, rabbit, nutria rat, feral pig, woodcock, wild duck, and venison.
+Wild game commonly cooked in this fashion includes squirrel, rabbit, nutria rat, feral pig, woodcock, wild duck, and venison.
 Originally a dish made from cheap cuts of meat favored by farmers and laborers, popular versions of the dish such as "smothered steak" and "smothered pork roast" are served throughout Acadiana at local "plate lunch houses".
 Raised on Rice and Gravy, a 2009 documentary film by Conni Castille and Allison Bohl, chronicles the prevalence of the dish at local plate lunch houses and its enduring popularity in local cuisine.